storybookjs/ember/docs/sharing/package-composition.md

 ### Automatic version selection

-If you are using a [CHP level 1 service](#chp-level-1) for hosting (such as [Chromatic.com](https://www.chromatic.com/)), you can provide a single URL for your Storybook in the `storybook.url` field.
+If you're using [Chromatic](./publish-storybook.md#publish-storybook-with-chromatic), you can provide a single URL for your Storybook in the `storybook.url` field.
 You do not need to change the URL each time you publish a new version.
 Storybook will automatically find the correct URL for your package.

-For example, for Chromatic, you might do:
+For example:

 ```json
 {